History of Science (scroll below)

 Jayawardene, S.A.
 Reference books for the historian of science.
 London: Science Museum, 1982.

 Elliott, Clark A. History of science in the United States: a chronology and research guide.
 New York: Garland, 1996.

 Specialized Indexes for History of Science

 Isis.
 Isis Current Bibliography of the History of Science and Its Cultural Influences.
 1– (1913 — ).
 Very useful bibliography published every January as a special issue of Isis.
-Also see the cumulative table lamps for bedroom bibliographies from Isis, below.Isis Cumulative Bibliography: A Bibliography of the History of Science Formed from Isis Critical Bibliographies 1-90, 1913-65.
+Also see the cumulative night table bibliographies from Isis, below.Isis Cumulative Bibliography: A Bibliography of the History of Science Formed from Isis Critical Bibliographies 1-90, 1913-65.
 Edited by Magda Whitrow.
 London: Mansell, 1971-1984.

 Isis Cumulative Bibliography 1966-1975: A Bibliography of the History of Science Formed from Isis Critical Bibliographies 91-100.
 Indexing Literature Published From 1965 Through 1974.
 Edited by John Neu.
 London: Mansell, 1980-1985.